bengilbertcodes/mildew-detection-in-cherry-leaves/README.md

 ### 4. **Compilation**
    - **Loss ('categorical_crossentropy')**: Suitable for multi-class classification tasks, even for binary classification.
-   - **Optimizer ('adagrad')**: Adagrad adjusts the learning rate dynamically for each parameter, useful for sparse datasets.
+   - **Optimizer ('adagrad')**: Adagrad adjusts the learning rate dynamically for each parameter, used here to compare performance in smaller dataset.
    - **Metrics ('accuracy')**: Accuracy is used to monitor the model's performance during training and evaluation.

 ---